20+ Actionable Tips to Increase eCommerce Conversion Rate

 • In search, both technical and UX sides matter.
 It needs to be speedy and highly accurate when showing autocomplete suggestions, autocorrections, and results.
 Here is more on .
 On the other hand, smart design will make looking for items handier for users as well.
 A large search area opening in a pop-up atop the current page, popular requests and products shown before users even start typing, and a notable “Clear all” button are amongst the basic .

 • Filters should catch more attention.
 Well-tuned filtering saves customers a lot of time because it eliminates irrelevant items and narrows the selection to a manageable size.
 But many eCommerce websites seemingly don't care whether their filters are convenient to use on smartphones/laptops.
 We dedicated a separate article to the .
+Below, there are a couple of screenshots from , one of our clients.
+You can observe our design solutions for organizing filters and explore the full story on our portfolio page.

 Add an Engaging Benefit Bar